—Give your UCAS application a helping hand

 Medicine is a long but rewarding career.
 Balancing stressful work with stress-relieving activities in your free time is key.
 Here we'll develop many of your extracurricular activities into your Personal Statement; some may be activities that you haven't considered valuable!

-Here you can develop points about your academic activities, for example, Extended Projects, or if you are graduate applicants more about your research and/or publications.
+Here you can develop points about your academic activities, for example, Extended Projects, or if you are a graduate applicant more about your research and/or publications.

 A clear and succinct conclusion summarises your Personal Statement without adding new information.
 It's the last impression the Admission tutors will have of you, so it's good to reflect on how to end this persuasively with a strong finish.